-This project will acquire high-resolution seismic data about the Ruby Mountains Core Complex in an effort to understand the processes that occurred during its formation.
+This project will use high-resolution passive seismic data of the Ruby Mountains metamorphic core complex to better understand the processes that occurred during its formation.

 We have partnered with SinoProbe, the Chinese national scientific program led by CAGS to study the lithosphere to collect and interpret near-vertical and wide-angle seismic profiles across the Karakoram Fault.
 In complementary geochemical studies we are working with CAGS and NGRI to sample thermal springs for mantle-sourced helium (3He), and analyzing these samples at Lawrence Berkeley National Laboratories.